 As a practical conservation volunteer you will work as part of a team to improve the natural environment in Callander.
 You’ll help with woodland management, biodiversity recording, meadow management, river bank protection and path maintenance.
 These activities are running throughout the year and both weekend and week day opportunities are available.
 No previous experience is required but make sure you dress for the outdoors!
 Find out more about the role of a practical conservation volunteer.

 Audit Callander’s Dark Skies

 Our dark skies volunteers are helping to measure the quality of the Callander night sky and identify the best, most accessible spots for stargazing in the area.
-Now that astronomical spring is here, the volunteers will be putting away their light meters for now.
-There will be more opportunities to get involved with the dark skies project later in 2019.
+From October 2019 we will be looking for Dark Skies volunteers to continue with the night sky audit.
 Find out more about the role of a Dark Skies volunteer.

 Uncover Callander’s secrets as an archaeology volunteer